 But if we would implement those economic plans, Reagan created 20 million new jobs, doubled revenues to the government.

-It was up to that time, the longest period of peacetime economic growth in history.
+It was up to that time the longest period of peacetime economic growth in history.

 It can be duplicated.

-Because if Trump is successful, think of what that does to their brand of Republicanism, which has been really uh riding on the coattails of Reagan without a lot of accomplishments.
+Because if Trump is successful, think of what that does to their brand of Republicanism, which has been really riding on the coattails of Reagan without a lot of accomplishments.

-They're not most of them aren't from the people that we're from.
+Most of them aren't from the people that we're from.

 I'm sorry, they're not.

-They're most of them are they're a different which is okay because you can be privileged and actually get it.
+Which is okay because you can be privileged and actually get it.

-But they are when push comes to shove, keeping wages low for corporate America by streaming people into the country, and they're for these global trade deals that have deindustrialized the Middle West.
+But they are, when push comes to shove, keeping wages low for corporate America by streaming people into the country.

 That's why all these states turned out for Trump.